afalkner1/FinalProject-5279/README.md

 # FinalProject-5279
-For this project I have created the architecture of an Employee Managment System in Java.
+For this project I have created an Employee Managment System in Java with Gradle.

 ## Architecture
 Please refer to the UML Diagram below for a clearer overveiw of the program architecture.